-Committed to community revitalization in East Garfield Park on Chicago’s West Side, Breakthrough Urban Ministries has followed a profoundly simple formula for 25 years: people first.
+Committed to community revitalization in the East Garfield Park on Chicago’s West Side, Breakthrough has followed a profoundly simple formula for 25 years: people first.
 Breakthrough provides housing, food, job training, medical care, education and youth development activities to more than 6,000 local residents.
-Students serving internships here will have the opportunity to contribute through direct client services, youth services and community outreach.
+Students interning at Breakthrough will have the opportunity to contribute in direct client services, youth services and community outreach.

 H.O.M.E.
 (Housing Opportunities and Maintenance for the Elderly)

 H.O.M.E. is a one-of-a-kind Chicago organization that seeks to foster joy, connection and independence for Chicago’s low-income seniors.
 Founded in 1982, H.O.M.E. has helped thousands by providing home repairs, shopping bus, moving assistance and affordable intergenerational buildings.
 Students here contribute to H.O.M.E.’s mission through communications and direct client services, from managing social media and writing stories to assisting clients with everyday tasks.